wp-plugins/jquery-featured-content-gallery/readme.txt

 The original inspiration came from Jon Raasch's excellent tutorial http://jonraasch.com/blog/a-simple-jquery-slideshow

+If you use this plugin and you like it, please give me a nice star rating and report that it works on the wordpress.org page.
+If you have any problems, please report them on the forum page for the plugin so I can fix 'em.
+It's hard to tell how my plugin is doing and make it better without any feedback.

 == Installation ==

 1. Upload the JFC folder to the `/wp-content/plugins/` directory